NSFF/VilloMap-Android-App/README.md

 # Setting up the project

-If you initialized the project on your local setup, you will need to create your google maps android SDK API key and add a variable MAPS_API_Key=<your key here> in your local.properties folder to make the google maps work.
+If you initialized the project on your local setup, you will need to create your google maps android SDK API key and add a variable MAPS_API_Key=<your key here> in your local.properties file to make the google maps work.

 # Features